 Are you planning on going for a picnic or camping during your holiday?
 Try to bring some reusable utensils with you, such as bamboo cutlery, instead of the single-use plastic ones.
 Bamboo cutlery is more solid than plastic (no risk of chewing a piece of your plastic fork while devouring your salad), are eco-friendly and can be easily washed and stored in your bag after use.
 The same goes with stainless-steel straws for your drinks!

 7. Say no to the straw

-Cocktails, sodas, orange juices: more often than not, the drinks you order in a bar or a restaurant comes with a plastic straw, unless you are traveling to England.
+Cocktails, sodas, orange juices: more often than not, comes with a plastic straw.
 If you can, try to bring your own straw, or just go straw-free.
-And remember: instruct the waiter not to give you a straw when you place your order because once it is in your glass, it is too late.
+And here's a tip: instruct the waiter not to give you a straw as you place your order because once it is in your glass, it is too late.